Essential Masterclass

 When it comes to addressing financial issues in a remarriage, couples should look at the past.
 This should include the way in which each person handled finances, and their pre-marital liabilities and assets, along with the present (e.g., new benefit options) and the future.
 This means how they’ll handle finances as a unit or protect themselves and loved ones in case of death or divorce.

-Estate planning is vitally important in remarriage, especially if you have a new family with children.
+Estate planning is vitally important in remarriage.
 These are the documents that will take care of the people you love.
 Contact an experienced Estate Planning Attorney who can help you protect your assets and finances in the future.

 Reference: CNBC (March 7, 2022) “Remarrying?
 Here are financial considerations to keep in mind before saying ‘I do’”